-Additionally, we have experimented with the impact of the user-defined threshold value T on the precision of the proposed algorithm.
-The experiment (Figure 8) refers to the examination of the attained precision with respect to the user-defined threshold T. The mazurka and waltz datasets naturally exhibit increased synchronicity of notes, thus lower values of T give high precision, while on the contrary, the two fugues do not include notes that can be merged into single sonorities and thus require higher values of T.
+Additionally, we have experimented with the impact of the user-defined threshold value T on the precision of the proposed algorithm (Figure 8).
+The mazurka and waltz datasets naturally exhibit increased synchronicity of notes, thus lower values of T give high precision, while on the contrary, the two fugues do not include notes that can be merged into single sonorities and thus require higher values of T.